thomassimmer/NeoPass/README.md

-# NeoPass - A Simple Password Management Tool in Command Line
+# NeoPass

-NeoPass is a command-line password management tool written in Rust.
+NeoPass is a command-line **password manager** written in Rust.
 It's designed to be simple, secure, and easy to use.

 ![NeoPass](/docs/neopass.gif)